BhavyaKohli/Notes/Learning with Graphs/Presentation Plan 1.md

 - Existing applications only include classification-type tasks, can we extend this method to link prediction
 	- Why it can work: from lectures, link prediction relies on the feature representation of nodes.
 With a better representation using augmented features, link prediction models could possibly perform better
 	- Link prediction is a method which finds applications in many other fields
+- Current implementation of the generative model uses $X_u$, which is one-hop neighbour information for node $v$, and learns the distribution of local information conditioned on $X_v$.
+This can be thought of as a probabilistic version of message passing.
+We could possibly extend this further to include information from two/three-hop neighbours.
+We will try to better formulate this problem to show if it is better to go beyond one-hop neighbours.
+(The authors have also expressed their interest in a similar direction in the conclusion section.)
+- Experiment with generative models other than CVAEs.
+Normalizing Flows, using autoregressive-model-like methods after appropriate conditioning (introduce directed-ness, choose neighbourhood which follows 1-directional parent relations), etc.
 -